One of the effective ways to generate more search traffic is creating long-form content. Content that readers can digest easily, remember and share.

 Keep your copy focused on the topic you choose.
 You can do this by constantly mentioning it at regular intervals in your paragraphs.
 Not always the topic keyword directly but by giving a reference to it.

 Then, don’t forget the reader.
-Use the words I and you to indicate the reader that your content is focused on him or her.
+Use the words I and you to show the reader that your content is focused on him or her.

 Revolve around the topic while discussing ins and outs of it.
 Make sure you keep mentioning it time to time or else a reader might get lost on what you were talking about.
 Also, make sure you don’t overdo do it or else you may get penalized for keyword stuffing.